posrix/flutter-hybrid-react-boilerplate/README.md

 npm run start:web
 ```

-Starts the development server running on `http://localhost:3080`
+Starts the development server running on `http://localhost:3080`, This mode will read token from the local `.token` file.

 ## Development in WebView